offensive-packaging/documentation/arp-scan/index.md

  ##### arp-scan

- The ARP scanner
+ Send ARP requests to target hosts and display responses

  ```
  root@kali:~# arp-scan -h
  Usage: arp-scan [options] [hosts...]

- Target hosts must be specified on the command line unless the --file option is
+ Target hosts must be specified on the command line unless the --file or
- given, in which case the targets are read from the specified file instead, or
- the --localnet option is used, in which case the targets are generated from
+ --localnet option is used.
- the network interface IP address and netmask.

- You will need to be root, or arp-scan must be SUID root, in order to run
- arp-scan, because the functions that it uses to read and write packets
- require root privilege.
+ arp-scan uses raw sockets, which requires privileges on some systems:

+ Linux with POSIX.1e capabilities support using libcap:
+        arp-scan is capabilities aware.
+It requires CAP_NET_RAW in the permitted
+        set and only enables that capability for the required functions.
+ BSD and macOS:
+        You need read/write access to /dev/bpf*
+ Any operating system:
+        Running as root or SUID root will work on any OS but other methods
+        are preferable where possible.

- The target hosts can be specified as IP addresses or hostnames.
-You can also
+ Targets can be IPv4 addresses or hostnames.
+You can also use CIDR notation
- specify the target as IPnetwork/bits (e.g. 192.168.1.0/24) to specify all hosts
- in the given network (network and broadcast addresses included), or
+ (10.0.0.0/24) (network and broadcast included), ranges (10.0.0.1-10.0.0.10),
- IPstart-IPend (e.g. 192.168.1.3-192.168.1.27) to specify all hosts in the
- inclusive range, or IPnetwork:NetMask (e.g. 192.168.1.0:255.255.255.0) to
- specify all hosts in the given network and mask.

- These different options for specifying target hosts may be used both on the
- command line, and also in the file specified with the --file option.
+ and network:mask (10.0.0.0:255.255.255.0).

  Options:

- Note: where an option takes a value, that value is specified as a letter in
+ The data type for option arguments is shown by a letter in angle brackets:
- angle brackets.
-The letter indicates the type of data that is expected:

- <s> A character string, e.g. --file=hostlist.txt.

- <i> An integer, which can be specified as a decimal number or as a hexadecimal
-     number if preceded with 0x, e.g. --arppro=2048 or --arpro=0x0800.
+ <s> Character string.
+ <i> Decimal integer, or hex if preceeded by 0x e.g. 2048 or 0x800.

- <f> A floating point decimal number, e.g. --backoff=1.5.
+ <f> Floating point decimal number.

- <m> An Ethernet MAC address, which can be specified either in the format
-     01:23:45:67:89:ab, or as 01-23-45-67-89-ab.
-The alphabetic hex characters
-     may be either upper or lower case.
-E.g. --arpsha=01:23:45:67:89:ab.
+ <m> MAC address, e.g. 01:23:45:67:89:ab or 01-23-45-67-89-ab (case insensitive)

- <a> An IPv4 address, e.g. --arpspa=10.0.0.1
+ <a> IPv4 address e.g. 10.0.0.1

- <h> Binary data specified as a hexadecimal string, which should not
-     include a leading 0x.
-The alphabetic hex characters may be either
-     upper or lower case.
-E.g. --padding=aaaaaaaaaaaa
+ <h> Hex encoded binary data.
+No leading 0x. (case insensitive).

- <x> Something else.
-See the description of the option for details.
+ <x> Something else - see option description.

+ General Options:

  --help or -h		Display this usage message and exit.

+ --verbose or -v		Display verbose progress messages.
+ 			Can be used than once to increase verbosity.
+Max=3.

+ --version or -V		Display program version details and exit.
+ 			Shows the version, license details, libpcap version,
+ 			and whether POSIX.1e capability support is included.

+ --interface=<s> or -I <s> Use network interface <s>.
+ 			If this option is not specified, arp-scan will search
+ 			the system interface list for the lowest numbered,
+ 			configured up interface (excluding loopback).

+ Host Selection:

  --file=<s> or -f <s>	Read hostnames or addresses from the specified file
- 			instead of from the command line.
-One name or IP
- 			address per line.
-Use "-" for standard input.

- --localnet or -l	Generate addresses from network interface configuration.
- 			Use the network interface IP address and network mask
- 			to generate the list of target host addresses.
- 			The list will include the network and broadcast
- 			addresses, so an interface address of 10.0.0.1 with
- 			netmask 255.255.255.0 would generate 256 target
- 			hosts from 10.0.0.0 to 10.0.0.255 inclusive.
- 			If you use this option, you cannot specify the --file
- 			option or specify any target hosts on the command line.
- 			The interface specifications are taken from the
- 			interface that arp-scan will use, which can be
- 			changed with the --interface option.
+ 			One name or address pattern per line.
+Use "-" for stdin.

+ --localnet or -l	Generate addresses from interface configuration.
+ 			Generates list from interface address and netmask
+ 			(network and broadcast included).
+You cannot use the
+ 			--file option or give targets on the command line.
+ 			Use --interface to specify the interface.

+ MAC/Vendor Mapping Files:

+ --ouifile=<s> or -O <s>	Use IEEE registry vendor mapping file <s>.
+ 			Default is ieee-oui.txt in the current directory.
+If
+ 			that is not found /usr/share/arp-scan/ieee-oui.txt
+ 			is used.

+ --macfile=<s> or -m <s>	Use custom vendor mapping file <s>.
+ 			Default is mac-vendor.txt in the current directory.
+ 			If that is not found
+ 			/etc/arp-scan/mac-vendor.txt is used.

+ Output Format Control:

+ --quiet or -q		Display minimal output for each responding host.
+ 			Only the IP address and MAC address are displayed.
+ 			Reduces memory usage by about 5MB because the
+ 			vendor mapping files are not used.
+Only the ${ip}
+ 			and ${mac} fields are available for the --format
+ 			option if --quiet is specified.

+ --plain or -x		Supress header and footer text.
+ 			Only display the responding host details.
+Useful if
+ 			the output will be parsed by a script.

+ --ignoredups or -g	Don't display duplicate packets.
+ 			By default duplicate packets are flagged with
+ 			"(DUP: n)" where n is the number of times this
+ 			host has responded.

+ --rtt or -D		Calculate and display the packet round-trip time.
+ 			The time is displayed in milliseconds and fractional
+ 			microseconds.
+Makes the ${rtt} field available for
+ 			--format.

+ --format=<s> or -F <s>	Specify the output format string.
+ 			The format is a string that will be output for each
+ 			responding host.
+Host details can be included by
+ 			inserting references to fields using the syntax
+ 			"${field[;width]}".
+Fields are displayed right-
+ 			aligned unless the width is negative in which case
+ 			left alignment will be used.
+The following case-
+ 			insensitive field names are recognised:

+ 			IP	Host IPv4 address in dotted quad format
+ 			Name	Host name if --resolve option given
+ 			MAC	Host MAC address xx:xx:xx:xx:xx:xx
+ 			HdrMAC	Ethernet source addr if different
+ 			Vendor	Vendor details string
+ 			Padding	Padding after ARP packet in hex if nonzero
+ 			Framing	Framing type if not Ethernet_II
+ 			VLAN	802.1Q VLAD ID if present
+ 			Proto	ARP protocol if not 0x0800
+ 			DUP	Packet number for duplicate packets (>1)
+ 			RTT	Round trip time if --rtt option given

+ 			Only the "ip" and "mac" fields are available if the
+ 			--quiet option is specified.

+ 			Any characters that are not fields are output
+ 			verbatim. "\" introduces escapes:

+ 			\n newline
+ 			\r carriage return
+ 			\t tab
+ 			\  suppress special meaning for following character

+ 			You should enclose the --format argument in 'single
+ 			quotes' to protect special characters from the shell.

+ 			Example: --format='${ip}\t${mac}\t${vendor}'

+ Host List Randomisation:

+ --random or -R		Randomise the target host list.

+ --randomseed=<i>	Seed the pseudo random number generator.
+ 			Useful if you want a reproducible --random order.

+ Output Timing and Retry:

  --retry=<i> or -r <i>	Set total number of attempts per host to <i>,
  			default=2.

- --retry-send=<i> or -Y <i> Set total number of send packet attempts to <i>,
- 			default=20.

- --retry-send-interval=<i> or -E <i> Set interval between send packet attempts to <i>.
- 			The interval specified is in milliseconds by default.
- 			or in microseconds if "u" is appended to the value.
- 			default=5.
+ --backoff=<f> or -b <f>	Set backoff factor to <f>, default=1.50.
+ 			Multiplies timeout by <f> for each pass.

  --timeout=<i> or -t <i>	Set initial per host timeout to <i> ms, default=500.
  			This timeout is for the first packet sent to each host.